The Guns of August: Ch. 16 – Tannenberg

-Flames of Louvain
+Ch.
+17 – The Flames of Louvain

 Woven into the text about the battles in Belgium are threads of fact that Allied governments would employ in the formation of the West's eventual opinion that Germany had been the aggressor nation against Belgium.
 Such facts and conclusions would be repeated for the duration of the war and greatly affect the future involvement of the United States.

 Also here in chapter 17 The Flames of Louvain, Tuchman places a selection of German views from a variety of sources as to the aims and desires of Germany.
 She cites Thomas Mann as saying the goal was "the establishment of the German idea in history, the enthronement of Kultur, the fulfillment of Germany's historical mission".
 She then conveys American reporter Irvin S. Cobb's account of an interview with a 'German scientist': "Germany [is] for progress.
 German Kultur will enlighten the world and after this war there will never be another."
 Yet further, a 'German businessman' opines that the war will give Europe "a new map, and Germany will be at the center of it" (aims similar to the Septemberprogramm).
-Such outspoken menace worked to solidify opposition to Germany, caused George Bernard Shaw to become "fed up" at Prussian Militarism, and H.G.
-Wells to condemn the German "war god" and hope for an end to all armed conflict.
+Such outspoken menace worked to solidify opposition to Germany, caused George Bernard Shaw to become "fed up" at Prussian Militarism, and H. G. Wells to condemn the German "war god" and hope for an end to all armed conflict.

 Chapter 17's main focus is the German army's atrocities in Belgium, in particular against the historic university city of Louvain.
 Tuchman frames her remarks by describing the Schrecklichkeit, the German military's "theory of terror".
 Accordingly, in a failed attempt to suppress the "illegal" franc-tireur (civilians shooting at German troops), hundreds of nearby citizens at several Belgium towns had been executed.
 Her accounts of the ferocity of such German army reprisals against the general population and of the willful burning of Louvain, such as its university library make it obvious why the Western Allies might feel themselves justified to condemn Germany and Germans wholesale.